Location: 32.63760N 14.30080E

-The following observations were made on August 24, 25 and 26, 2000, thanks to the kind hospitality of the late Professor André Laronde during his year 2000 campaign of the “Mission Archéologique Française en Libye”.
+The following observations were made on August 24, 25 and 26, 2000, thanks to the kind hospitality of the late Professor André Laronde during his year 2000 campaign of the ‘Mission Archéologique Française en Libye’.

-We walked from West to East from the Eastern end of the beach close to the small temple and we were heading for the ancient lighthouse located about 1 km away (NB: distances indicated hereafter are approximate as they were measured in paces on an irregular terrain, but the total distance was known from the available charts).
+We walked from west to east from the eastern end of the beach close to the small temple and we were heading for the ancient lighthouse located about 1 km away (NB: distances indicated hereafter are approximate as they were measured in paces on an irregular terrain, but the total distance was known from the available charts).

 > 0 – 150 m: Straight concrete slab protected by rubble on the beach.

-– 200 m: Stone ring imbedded into a quay (see sketches).
+> 150 – 200 m: Idem in a broken line.- 200 m: Stone ring imbedded into a quay (see sketches).
 This ring was mentioned by Alberto Carlo Blanc in an annex to Bartoccini’s work in 1958.
 “Trottoir” (recent geological feature, less than 2000 years) on 10 to 20 m width behind the sandy sea bed located around – 1.5 to – 2 m (Photo 1).